philosophy-studyplan/curriculum/index.md

 ### Historical Philosophy

 This class will introduce you to a few important Western philosophers.
 You will read about various arguments these philosophers have put forth in multiple fields of philosphy and how they interact.
+It is **imperative** that you go through the assignments and exams.
+The class has a complete set of lecture notes but I would advise you to get the [book](https://www.amazon.com/Classics-Philosophy-Louis-P-Pojman/dp/0199737290/ref=sr_1_1?dchild=1&keywords=Classics+of+Philosophy&qid=1629197044&sr=8-1) recommended.
+The class is based on the second edition of this book so it might be useful to compare the differences with the third which is the commonly available one.

 Course | Duration | Effort | Prerequisites
 -------|----------|--------|--------------